German Exercise Materials for Methods I

 “Please note that teaching materials are exclusively reserved for registered instructors and teachers.
 You cannot access these materials.”

-Both books are excellent for getting into a topic, but without exercises, you don’t really know what you know and what you don’t.
+Both books are excellent introductions to the topic.
+But without exercises, it is difficult to know what you actually understand — and what you don’t.

-Do you know what the level of measurement is in the following case?
+What is the level of measurement in the following case?

 Detailed Solutions

-In my workbook, every task is solved model-like, just as I would mark them as correct in an exam.
+In my workbook, every exercise is solved in a model-like manner, exactly as I would grade it in an exam.

-Some particularly difficult tasks are explained in detail, with references to other sources.
+More difficult tasks are explained in detail and often include references to additional sources.

-In a study by Greeley (1994), the infidelity rate of men in the USA was estimated at 21% with a 95% confidence interval from 0.18 to 0.24.
-Why would it be wrong to say that the true value (the proportion of infidelity rate among men in the population) is within the given interval with a probability of 95%?
+In a study by Greeley (1994), the infidelity rate of men in the USA was estimated at 21%, with a 95% confidence interval from 0.18 to 0.24.
+Why would it be incorrect to say that the true population value lies within this interval with a probability of 95%?

 Free License

-The workbook is published under a free license (CC-BY-SA).
-This means that anyone can use, modify, and redistribute the exercises as long as the license is not changed and the booklet is correctly cited.
-This facilitates collaboration between instructors.
+The workbook is published under a free license (CC BY-SA).
+This means that anyone may use, modify, and redistribute the exercises, provided that the license is retained and the source is properly cited.
+This greatly facilitates collaboration among instructors.

 Regular Updates

-There is at least one update of the workbook every year because I use it in my own teaching.
-Improvements are incorporated, and new tasks are always added.
+The workbook is updated at least once per year, as I actively use it in my own teaching.
+Existing material is improved, and new exercises are continuously added.

-the publication date is shown, but you always buy the current version, currently the 2022 version↩︎
+The publication date is shown on Amazon, but you always purchase the most recent version (currently the 2022 edition).↩︎